SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 There are two problems with this approach.

 1. There is no separation between the test method and the AUTs locators (IDs in this example); both are intertwined in a single method.
-If the AUT's UI changes it's identifiers, layout, or how a login is input and processed, the test itself must change.
+If the AUT's UI changes its identifiers, layout, or how a login is input and processed, the test itself must change.

 2. The id-locators would be spread in multiple tests, all tests that had to use this login page.